goethite/hashivault_vars/README.md

 # Ansible Vars Plugin for Hashicorp Vault

+An Ansible Vars Plugin for Hashicorp Vault to lookup credentials/secrets, injecting these into the playbook run (e.g. `ansible_user`, `ansible_password`, etc).

 Use Hashicorp Vault like you would ansible-vault'ed group_vars, domain_vars [a new concept in this module!] and host_vars.